holtchris900-code/Dispatch-ai/LAUNCH_CHECKLIST.md

 Once all four of those environment variables are set in Render and the service redeploys, the dashboard's payment link buttons go from showing a demo-mode message to generating real, working Stripe checkout links you can text or email to an approved client.

+One more setting makes cancellation self-service for your clients, instead of them having to email you and you cancelling it for them manually: in Stripe, go to **Settings → Billing → Customer portal** and turn it on.
+Stripe will ask what you want to allow customers to do in that portal — make sure **"Cancel subscriptions"** is switched on (updating the payment method is on by default and worth leaving on too).
+Save it.
+That's it — no code, just a one-time toggle.
+After a client pays, they land on a page with a "Manage my subscription" button that opens this portal; you can also generate the same link for any paid client any time from your dashboard, under a "Get manage-subscription link" button on their card.

 ## Step 7 — Set your dashboard password

 The dashboard is now protected by a login, but it ships with an insecure placeholder password so it doesn't accidentally lock you out before you've configured a real one.
 In Render's environment variables, add `DASHBOARD_USERNAME` (anything you like, e.g. your name) and `DASHBOARD_PASSWORD` (something real and private — not something you use anywhere else).
 Once set, visiting `/dashboard` will prompt for that login before showing any client data.